mebusy/notes/dev_notes/GoIn70_6.md

 }
 ```

- - This function could be repeatedly used to create a new template object from a tem- plate string with your custom template functions included.
+ - This function could be repeatedly used to create a new template object from a template string with your custom template functions included.

 <h2 id="1de21ea456194e25d3eb6be7d9093a72"></h2>